Preliminary note

 Claude[LLM]

-Linear[Linear API Token + Custom JSON]
+Linear[Linear API Token + own JSON]

-GitHub[GitHub API Token + Pagination]
+GitHub[GitHub API Token + pagination]

-Notion[Notion API OAuth + Nested Structures]
+Notion[Notion API OAuth + nested structures]

 Claude --> Linear